 Total Size: 665,600 acres

-Vineyards: 18,924 acres (7,658 hectares)
+Acreage Under Vine: 18,924 acres (7,658 hectares)

-Top Varieties: Chardonnay, Merlot, Cabernet Sauvignon, Riesling, Syrah
+Top Varieties: Chardonnay, Riesling, Merlot, Cabernet Sauvignon

 Average Annual Precipitation: 8 inches

 Yakima Valley is one of Washington’s most diverse growing regions.
-It also is the largest sub-appellation of the Columbia Valley, both in total size and planted acreage, with the valley home to over one quarter of Washington’s total grape vine acreage.
+It also is the largest sub-appellation of the Columbia Valley, both in total size and planted acreage.
+The Yakima River, which bisects the appellation, provides water for irrigation as do local aquifers.

 Yakima Valley is one of the few appellations in the state where white varieties are more planted than red, led by Chardonnay and Riesling.
 The Yakima Valley is notable for having cooler areas toward the foothills of the Cascade Mountains.
 It also has blazingly hot areas by the center of the Columbia Basin.